Report on Open Government Data in India

 BibTeX style

-title = {Report on Open Government Data in India},
+title = {Open Government Data Study: India},

-institution = {Centre for Internet and Society (CIS)},
+institution = {Centre for Internet and Society},

-year = {2012},
+year = {2010},

 url = {https://sunilabraham.in/publications/open-government-data-study-india/}